rbaas293/Downloading-Mimikatz/README.md

 # Downloading-Mimikatz
 How to get Mimikatz on windows 10 without defender quarantining it.

-### Create a Windows Defender Bypass folder
+## Fake Out Windows Defender
 Create a folder named `WD-Bypass` in a directory of your choosing, I picked my `Downloads` Folder.

-### Fake Out Windows Defender

 1. Search and go to `Virus & threat protection`
 2. Go to `Virus & threat protection settings`